A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Proposed Function Detection Method through Bitstream to Image Transformation

+The above two challenges are addressed with the proposed bitstream to image transformation here.
+First and foremost, during such transformation, the bitstream format is analyzed and the mapping relationship between the CLB element and the configuration bits in the bitstream is found.
+Secondly, only configuration bits of CLBs are used for representation, which can compress effectively and drop useless information at the same time.

-Since the open official document does not mention how the FDRI data configure CLBs, our work finds it through lots of analysis.
-We have found that every successive \emph{n} frames of the FDRI data configure a column of CLBs (\emph{q} CLBs), as is shown in Fig.~\ref{fig4}.
+\textbf{Mapping relationship between configuration bits and CLBs.} An FPGA bitstream consists of three major parts: Head-of-File, FDRI (Frame Data Register Input) data, and End-of-File.
+Among these three parts, FDRI data contains the configuration information for programmable logic.
+The programmable logic can be divided into several Clock Regions.
+As shown in Fig.~\ref{fig4}, each Clock Region consists of many columns of CLBs, and \emph{q} CLBs make up a column of CLBs.
+Each frame contains \emph{m} 32-bit words.
+Since the open official document does not specify how CLBs are configured with the FDRI data, we have found that every successive \emph{n} frames of the FDRI data configure a column of CLBs (\emph{q} CLBs).
 Except for the \emph{l} words in the middle of the frame, every \emph{p} words in the left \emph{m}-\emph{l} words of a frame correspond to a CLB from the bottom to the top of the column.
-For Xilinx Zynq-7000 SoCs, a CLB contains two slices.
-The \emph{p} words configure separately the two slices in a CLB from left to right.
+For the two-slice CLBs, the \emph{p} words configure separately the two slices in a CLB from left to right.
 Therefore, each CLB in a column of CLBs needs \emph{p}$\times$\emph{n} words to configure, which are distributed at the same location in the \emph{n} frames.

-In the \emph{n} frames of the FDRI data configuring the same column of CLBs, the first frame has a fixed position in the bitstream.
-The positions of every first frame can be found by configuring the different columns of CLBs repeatedly.
-As an example, the composition of the bitstream of ZC702 FPGA is shown in Fig.~\ref{fig5}.
-The number of frames configuring a column of CLBs (\emph{n}) is 36 for ZC702 FPGA.
-Sometimes the gap between two consecutive first frames is 64 frames instead of 36 frames, because there is a column of BRAMs between the two columns of CLBs, and a column of BRAMs need 28 frames to configure.
-After the positions of every first frame are found, the configuration bits for every CLB element can be extracted from the raw data by the Python script.